Unity-Technologies/ProjectTinySamples/README.md

 </p>

 ## TinyTime
-Demonstrates how to use in-game text rendering, Skinned mesh renderer and how to dynamically chagne the scene lighting.
+Demonstrates how to use in-game text rendering, Skinned mesh renderer and how to dynamically change the scene lighting.

 <p align="center">